Comparative Effectiveness Research and Patient‐Centered Outcomes Research

-The Academy of Managed Care Pharmacy (AMCP) supports scientifically sound research that compares the effectiveness and value of prescription drugs, as well as research aimed at tailoring treatment options to individual patients’ needs.
-Prescribers and patients value this information to evaluate treatment options and select treatments most likely to achieve a desired therapeutic outcome for a given patient.
-Entities that pay for prescription drug benefits use this information when designing benefits which ensure that the best value therapies are covered for the resources expended.
-Such research can support positive patient outcomes by encouraging optimal medication use while also promoting the prudent management of financial resources within the health care system.
-While there may be differences between the evolving definitions of comparative effectiveness research (CER) and patient‐centered outcomes research (PCOR), AMCP believes that the following principles apply to both types of research in the context of managed care: the appropriate role of the federal government and other entities (both public and private) in coordinating, funding and disseminating the results of such research; the characteristics of research design; and the use of research results by patients, providers, and managed care organizations.
+The Academy of Managed Care Pharmacy (AMCP) supports scientifically-sound research that compares the effectiveness and value of medications and treatments, as well as research aimed at tailoring treatment options to individual patients’ needs.
+Prescribers and patients value this information to evaluate treatment options and select treatments most likely to achieve a desired therapeutic outcome.
+Health care decision-makers use this information when designing benefits to ensure that safe and effective medications with the best value are provided for all stages of treatment.
+Such research encourages optimal medication use while also promoting the prudent management of financial resources within the health care system.
+AMCP believes that the following principles apply to both comparative effectiveness research (CER)1 and patient‐centered outcomes research (PCOR)2 in the context of managed care: the appropriate role of the federal government and other entities (both public and private) in coordinating, funding, and disseminating the results of such research; the characteristics of research design; and the use of research results by patients, providers, and health care decision-makers.

-AMCP has supported efforts by Congress in the past that have advanced the role of the federal government in coordinating, funding and disseminating the results of such research.
+AMCP has supported efforts by Congress in the past that have advanced the role of the federal government in coordinating, funding, and disseminating the results of such research.
 AMCP was also supportive of the Patient‐Centered Outcomes Research Institute (PCORI), which was established by the Patient Protection and Affordable Care Act (P.L.
 111‐148).
-The Institute, which operates as a non‐governmental, public‐private partnership and which will receive dedicated, continuous funding from both the Medicare trust fund as well as fees paid by health insurers, will ideally provide needed leadership in the further development of both comparative effectiveness and patient‐centered outcomes research.
-AMCP is also supportive of research conducted by other entities, such as academic institutions, managed care organizations and other stakeholder partnerships.
-In instances of privately‐funded research, sponsors of the studies and any potential conflicts of interest should be clearly disclosed.
+The Institute, which operates as a non‐governmental, public‐private partnership and receives dedicated, continuous funding from both the Medicare trust fund as well as fees paid by health insurers, provides needed leadership in the further development of both comparative effectiveness and patient‐centered outcomes research.
+AMCP is also supportive of research conducted by other entities, such as academic institutions, managed care organizations, other stakeholder partnerships, and research organizations, such as the Institute for Clinical and Economic Review (ICER).
+In instances of privately funded research, sponsors of the studies and any potential conflicts of interest should be clearly disclosed.

 Perhaps most importantly, it is essential that both CER and PCOR adhere to optimal research design and transparency standards.
-Randomized, controlled trials are preferred over observational studies when practicable.
-Additionally, research designers should be free to examine the relative values of the treatments studied, including costs, in addition to patient outcomes.
-In instances where several treatment options lead to similar outcomes of safety and effectiveness, other factors such as cost, convenience, or patient preference serve an important role in informing conclusions regarding the relative value of treatments.
+Randomized, controlled trials or their meta-analyses are preferred over observational studies when practicable.
+Additionally, research designers should be free to examine the relative values of the treatments studied, including direct and indirect costs, in addition to patient outcomes.
+In instances where several treatment options lead to similar outcomes of safety and effectiveness, other factors such as cost, convenience, or patient preference serve an important role in informing conclusions regarding the relative value of medications and treatments.

-The results of CER and PCOR have the potential to provide invaluable insight to patients and providers searching for optimal treatment options, as well as managed care organizations and other payers as they design affordable benefits to best suit their patient population.
-Such projects must be well‐designed and should include a comprehensive view of all treatments studied, including relative value and patient satisfaction.
-However, it is important for managed care organizations to retain the flexibility to use such research as one of several variables in the evaluation and determination of coverage for medications.
+The results of CER and PCOR have the potential to provide invaluable insight to patients and providers searching for optimal treatment options, as well as health care decision-makers as they design affordable benefits to best suit their patient population.
+Such research must be well‐designed and should include a comprehensive view of all treatments studied, including relative value and patient satisfaction.
+However, it is important for health care decision-makers to retain the flexibility to use such research as one of several variables in the evaluation and determination of coverage for medications and treatments.

 AMCP Where We Stand series: https://www.amcp.org/policy-advocacy/policy-advocacy-focus-areas/where-we-stand-position-statements